 Battery Life, Weather, and Screens

 Long battery life is another definite must.
-If you use your GPS to go hiking, you might find yourself away from areas with access to plug sockets for days at a time.
+If you use a GPS tracker for hiking, you might find yourself away from areas with access to plug sockets for days at a time.
 In general, lithium batteries tend to last the longest and you should definitely make sure that the battery is easily replaceable before you buy, otherwise you might end up having to replace the entire device just because you need a new battery and can’t get a hold of the right kind.